Pumpkin seed vs Sunflower seed - Health impact and Nutrition Comparison

 These seeds can be used as healthy snacks or as nutritious additions to various meals.

 The different types of sunflower seeds are divided based on their use.
 The main two types of sunflower seeds are oilseed and non-oilseed.

 Oilseed sunflower seeds are higher in oils, smaller in size and usually used to produce sunflower oil and animal feed.
-Oilseed sunflowers, in turn, depending on their fat content are divided into three subtypes: high-oleic, linoleic and NuSun.
+Oilseed sunflowers, in turn, depending on their fat content, are divided into three subtypes: high-oleic, linoleic, and mid-oleic.

 The seeds of non-oilseed variety are also known as confections.
 These are larger in size and commonly sold as snacks.

-The varieties of pumpkin seeds depend on the variety of pumpkins they grow in.
+The varieties of pumpkin seeds depend on the variety of pumpkins in which they grow.
 Pumpkin seeds grow in specific types of pumpkins called oilseed pumpkins, also known as Styrian pumpkins.